-The Group is committed to compliance with relevant laws and regulations in relation to intellectual property right ("IP rights") by valuing and protecting its intellectual properties through patent fees and periodic trademark renewals.
+The Group is committed to compliance with relevant laws and regulations in relation to IP right by valuing and protecting its IPs through patent fees and periodic trademark renewals.
 In order to prevent infringement and enhance copyright protection, a copyright compliance policy is in place covering the area of installation of computer software, making copies of copyright works or publication and use of internet information.